shmoocon/proceedings-2016/schedule.md

 # Schedule

-Time  One Track Mind
-1200  Registration Opens
-1400
+## ONE TRACK MIND

-Opening Remarks, Rumblings, Ruminations, and Rants 1530
+1. Opening Remarks, Rumblings, Ruminations, and Rants
-Breaking Bulbs Briskly by Bogus Broadcasts
+2. Breaking Bulbs Briskly by Bogus Broadcasts
-Joseph Hall and Ben Ramsey
+  - Joseph Hall and Ben Ramsey
-1600
-Crypto and Quantum and Post Quantum
+3. Crypto and Quantum and Post Quantum
-Jean-Philippe Aumasson
+  - Jean-Philippe Aumasson
-1630
-#thingswikfound #omarax: What is it, and why you may care?
+4. #thingswikfound #omarax: What is it, and why you may care?
-Jaime Filson
+  - Jaime Filson
-1700
-Static Malware and SMTP Mail Analysis using General Purpose Graphical Processing Units (GPGPU) Rick Wesson
+5. Static Malware and SMTP Mail Analysis using General Purpose Graphical Processing Units (GPGPU)
-1730
+  - Rick Wesson
-Where Do the Phishers Live?
-Collecting Phishers’ Geographic Locations from Automated Honeypots Robbie Gallagher
+6. Where Do the Phishers Live?
+Collecting Phishers’ Geographic Locations from Automated Honeypots
-1800
+  - Robbie Gallagher
-Hiding from the Investigator: Understanding OS X and iOS Code Signing to Hide Data Joshua Pitts
+7. Hiding from the Investigator: Understanding OS X and iOS Code Signing to Hide Data
-1830
+  - Joshua Pitts
-Keynote
+8. Keynote
-Neil Gershenfeld
+  - Neil Gershenfeld
-2000  Fire Talks

 Saturday, January 16, 2016
 Time  Build It!
 Belay It!
 Bring it On!